 - Are there cracks?

 Interior Environmental Hazards

-- A city inspector or other inspector should determine if the house has lead-based paint
+- A government inspector should determine if the house has lead-based paint.

-- Watch for flaking, chipping, and peeling paint and paint dust, and point it out to your inspector
+- Watch for flaking, chipping, and peeling paint and paint dust, and point it out to the inspector.

 - How long does it take hot water to get to the shower?

 - How's the water pressure?

 - Check on the faucets in the bathrooms and the kitchen.

 - Does the box connecting the house to the electric line have fuses or circuit breakers?